New England Quick Facts

 Ports & Harbors

 New England’s major cruise ship ports are Newport, Rhode Island; Boston, Massachusetts; Portland, Maine; and Bar Harbor, Maine.
 Most major cruise lines offer New England and Canada/New England trips aboard the large and mid-sized ships.
-Other companies offer interesting specialty cruises aboard smaller boats that can navigate into other harbors and waterways along the New England coast.
+Other companies offer unique specialty cruises aboard smaller boats that can navigate into other harbors and waterways along the New England coast.
 Read more about New England cruises.

-The people of New England are known for their warm hospitality, friendly manner and liberal approach to life.
+The people of New England are known for their warm hospitality, friendly manner and down-to-earth approach to life.
 The majority of New Englanders love the great outdoors and, as such, plenty of outdoor activities are available throughout the region from hiking, biking and kayaking to more extreme sports including whitewater rafting, tubing and skydiving.
 New Englanders are very passionate when it comes to sports and the biggest professional teams in the region are the Boston Red Sox (baseball), the New England Patriots (American football), the Boston Celtics (basketball), the Boston Bruins (ice hockey) and the New England Revolution (soccer).

 Well-known Persons Living In or Inspired by New England